ThirtySomething/Weatherstation/Readme.md

 See the [plugin documentation](./Plugins/Readme.md) for more details.

+## Build instructions

+To build and run the software, see [here](./Build.md) for more details.

-### ToDos
+## ToDos

 - Remember to remove [M2MqttDotnetCore][NGMQTT] NuGet package at client before publish
+- Improve MQTT plugin to handle not acknowledged data.
 - Implement server part, consists of
-  - MQTT client subscribing to the same topic as MQTT plugin
   - Writing data to database (MySQL, MariaDB, ...)
   - Implement a [swinging door algorithm][SDoor] for historizing/compressing the data.
   - Create a HTML frontend with various information